 Recognizing that ZE truck technology is evolving, Port staff will continue to survey conditions and report to the Board of Port Commissioners biennially.
-These reports will offer an opportunity to review the truck baseline, reforecasting, feasibility, the current state of technology, elasticity, health studies, and funding ability.
+These reports will offer the current state of technology, commercial availability and market trends, infrastructure deployments, funding, and fleet adoption.
 In cases where ZE Truck technology is not commercially available or cannot meet the operational demands of fleets, alternative fuels may serve as interim solutions to improve air quality and/or reduce GHG emissions.
 Based on these future analyses in collaboration with stakeholders, Port staff may provide the Board of Port Commissioners with new recommendations to be included in the MCAS.